DataBrewery/cubes/doc/server.rst

 Cuts in URLs
 ------------

-The cuboid - part of the cube we are aggregating or we are interested in - is specified by cuts.
+The cell - part of the cube we are aggregating or we are interested in - is specified by cuts.
 The cut in URL are given as single parameter ``cut`` which has following format:

 Examples::